gh2hq/gh2/docs/tutorials/color.md

 # Color

-The biggest difference between Charming or Processing is the definition of color, which make Charming so unique to some extend.
+The biggest difference between Lighght or Processing is the definition of color, which make Lighght so unique to some extend.

 In Processing, a color normally has three or four channels: `(r, g, b)` or `(r,g, b, a)` in RGB color mode and `(h, s, b)` or `(h, s, b, a)` in HSB mode, each channel is represented by a number.